 What if I live outside your Cycle delivery area?

-We ship same day if ordered before 9am or next day UK wide - to qualify for free delivery order 2 or more bags or 1 kilo of coffee.
-Otherwise it'll be £2.95 Royal mail postage.
+We ship same day if ordered before 9am or next day UK wide - to qualify for free Royal Mail delivery, order to the value of £30.00 or more.
+Otherwise, it'll be £2.95 Royal Mail postage.

 How do I return my coffee?